tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Glossary
  - **clonal replacement: recruitment of less dysfunctional peripheral T cell clonotypes to tumor that were not detectable in tumor prior to PD-1 blockade, i.e. from tumor draining lymph node, more important in ICI than previously thought**
  - **clonal revival: replenishment of highly dysfunctional T cell clones in tumor with new, less dysfunctional T cells (perhaps from periphery, local expansion within tumor) that can be novel clonotypes (i.e. clonal replacement) or clonotypes pre-existing in tumor**
- - **clone (set of T cells that are clonal progeny due to shared clonotype and host) vs. clonotype (paired alpha and beta TCR nucleotide sequence of a T cell)**
+ - **clone (set of T cells that are clonal progeny due to shared clonotype and host) vs. clonotype (paired α and β TCR nucleotide sequence of a T cell)**
  - **MHC haplotype: combination of MHC alleles found in a single individual**
  - neoadjuvant: treatment (surgery, radiation) given before definitive, curative treatment
  - neoantigens: antigens from somatic mutations in tumors